IBM-Cloud/WebSphere-in-IBM-Cloud/WebSphere-In-IBM-Cloud-API-Examples/README.md

-# WebSphere Application Server in Bluemix API Usage Examples
+# WebSphere Application Server in IBM Cloud API Usage Examples

 The example code in this repository contains Java code that utilizes the API to perform tasks such as: